jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2g.md

-+++
+---
+title: "Advantages of Bank Prudence"
+heading: "Chapter 2g of Book 2"
+date: 2020-01-24
+image: "/covers/wn.jpg"
-title=  "Advantages of Bank Prudence" description=  "Prudent banks were able to reduce their expenses, judge their debtors' situation, and avoid financial crises" date=  2020-01-22 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-2/chapter-2f" linkbtext=  "Chapter 2f" linkf=  "/research/smith/wealth-of-nations/book-2/chapter-2h" linkftext=  "Chapter 2h" heading=  "Chapter 2g" icon=  "/icons/smith.png"
+description: "Prudent banks were able to reduce their expenses, judge their debtors' situation, and avoid financial crises"
-+++
+icon: "/icons/smith.png"
+---

 {{< s v="61" >}} For a long time, Scottish banks were very careful to require frequent and regular repayments from all their customers They did not deal with any person of any fortune or credit who did not make frequent and regular operations with them.

-By this attention=
+By this attention:
 - they saved the extraordinary cost of replenishing their coffers
 - they also gained two other very considerable advantages=